 We go through a lot of oatmeal at Beekman 1802 Farm during the winter.
 It’s one of the few breakfasts the two of us agree on…mostly.
 Josh usually likes a sweet breakfast – such as muffins or pancakes.
 But Brent generally prefers something savory – like last night’s dinner leftovers.
 Thankfully, oatmeal allows both of us to be happy…we just add different toppings.
 And we’ve found that when we have overnight guests, they usually like to choose their own toppings as well.
 We’ll often set out a buffet-style Oatmeal Bar, so that everyone can create their own perfect bowl.
 And because we make our oatmeal overnight in a slow cooker (see below slideshow for instructions) it’s hot and ready – even for the latest sleepers.
 (Steel cut oats are required for slow cooker method.
 Our favorite brand is McCann’s.)

-Here are some of our own topping ideas, as well as a few from our Beekman 1802 colleagues:
+Here are some of our other topping traditions, as well as a few from our Beekman 1802 colleagues:

 Josh – the “Traditionalist.”
 Josh doesn’t think you should mess with tradition.
 So his add-in ideas are probably most peoples’ childhood favorites.

 1. Brown Sugar or Maple Syrup – just a tablespoon.